galmeida9/japanese-dictionary-ios/README.md

 ### Word Bank

-Stores all your added words, giving you tge ability to search them, consult them, check their definition and delete them.
+Stores all your added words, giving you the ability to search them, consult them, check their definition and delete them.

 <p align="center">
 <img src="./assets/demo/iosapp_wordbank.gif" height="600">